NutrEpi/WP1Liver/_pages/index.markdown

 It is based on a whole life cycle feeding trial (over 54 weeks) of Atlantic salmon (*Salmo salar*) conducted under the EU funded [ARRAINA](https://www.arraina.eu/) (advanced research initiatives for nutrition and aquaculture) project.

-In the next page ([project summary]({{ site.baseurl }}/docs/project-summary/)), we present more detailed project description with the experimental design followed by a summary of our main findings.
+In the next page ([project summary]({{ site.baseurl }}/docs/project-summary/)), we present more detailed project description with the experimental design, followed by a summary of our main findings.